-Applications are process on a first-qualified, first-accepted basis.
-Please allow 3 to 5 weeks to hear back from the Admissions Office after you have submitted your application and required documents (i.e. transcripts).
-If you have not received a response to your application after 5 weeks, please email email@example.com.
+Applications are processed on a first qualified, first accepted basis.
+Please allow 4 to 6 weeks to hear back from the Admissions Officer after you have submitted your application and required documents (i.e. transcripts, English proficiency test results).
+If you have not received a response to your application after 6 weeks, please email firstname.lastname@example.org.

-Please note that Practical Nurse Diploma program applicants will not hear back on their eligibility until after the document submission deadline.
+Please note the Practical Nurse Diploma program applicants will not hear back on their eligibility until after the document submission deadline

 Is there a chance I can get into a program if I am on the waitlist?

 Yes.
 If a program or a course is full, qualified applicants are automatically placed on the program or course waitlist.
 The waitlist is determined by date of acceptance, so early application is advised.
 Please regularly check the email address you used when you applied.
 Please be aware that cancellations may result in short notice for acceptance into a program, therefore funding applications should be submitted early, if applicable.

 I am on a waitlist for my preferred start date.
 Will my application automatically move to the next start date?

 No. You will have to submit a new application and a new application fee.

 I have decided not to attend this term.
 Can I defer to another term?